spacetelescope/poppy/docs/index.rst

 **What this software does not do:**

 * Fresnel, Talbot, or Huygens propagation.
-* Any kind of detector noise or imperfections modeling.
+* Modelling of any kind of detector noise or imperfections.

 While this current version only supports far-field calculations, future versions may add near-field (Fresnel) calculations as well, if interest and usage warrant that.